Gold Line (Bangkok): Headways

+Ridership

 Rolling stock

 The Gold Line uses Bombardier Innovia APM 300 automated people movers with rubber tyres manufactured by CRRC Puzhen Bombardier Transportation Systems (joint venture of Bombardier Transportation and CRRC Nanjing Puzhen) in Wuhu, Anhui, China.
 Innovia APMs are commonly used at airports to transport passengers between terminals.
 Each set has two carriages with 138 passenger capacity in each carriage, and can travel at a maximum of 80 km/h.
 The first set was due to be delivered in April 2020, but was delayed due to a COVID-19 related lockdown in Anhui province.

 The first set later arrived in Thailand on 18 June 2020, the remaining 2 sets were delivered in August 2020.